 Mr. Goldman graduated from Northwestern University School of Law after serving as Managing Editor of the Law Review and being elected to the Order of the Coif, the law honorary society.
 He is also a graduate of Stanford University School of Law with the degree of Masters in Law.
 He has served on the Board of Visitors of both Stanford Law School and Northwestern Law School.
 He has been listed by San Francisco Magazine as one of the top 100 lawyers in Northern California.
-In addition, Mr. Goldman has been listed for over 25 years in The Best Lawyers in America, where he is currently named as a leader in the fields of Bet-the-Company Litigation; Criminal Defense: White Collar; Litigation-Securities; and Business Litigation, and Commercial Litigation.
+In addition, Mr. Goldman has been listed for over 25 years in The Best Lawyers in America, where he is currently named as a leader in the fields of Bet-the-Company Litigation; Criminal Defense - White Collar; Securities - Capital Markets Law; and Commercial Litigation.

-Mr. Goldman associated with the law firm of Morrison & Foerster in 1965.
-He became a partner of the firm in 1969 and was chair of its Litigation Department.
-He is past chair of the firm's Partner Compensation Committee.
+Mr. Goldman became a partner of the firm in 1969.
+He was chair of its Litigation Department and is past chair of the firm's Partner Compensation Committee.

 Active in the trials of lawsuits, Mr. Goldman has successfully defended corporations and their officers and directors before juries in securities and fraud actions, as well as other complex commercial lawsuits.
 He has taught trial technique to government lawyers and antitrust attorneys, as well as private practitioners, as a faculty member of a program sponsored by the Columbia University School of Law.
 Mr. Goldman is a fellow of the American College of Trial Lawyers.